danpaul/frontend_development_course/src/presentations/01_ts_extended.md

 let numbers: number[] = [1, 2, 3];
 let tuple: [string, number] = ["Alice", 30];
 let anyValue: any = "can be anything";
-let unknownValue: unknown = "safer than any";
-let neverValue: never; // function that never returns
+let unknownValue: unknown = "safer than any"; // why? let neverValue: never; // function that never returns
 ```